Direct Implementation with Evidence: Implementing Mechanism

 Before eliminating the remaining lies, we comment on the role of $\tau ^{4}$ .
 The transfer $\tau ^{4}$ is a cardinality transfer which (when it is active) incentivizes the presentation of the tightest evidence by all agents.
 We construct the mechanism in a way that presenting additional evidence is never harmful for an agent.
 Indeed, when $\tau ^{4}$ is active, it strictly benefits the agent, since presenting an additional article of evidence reduces $|E_{i}|$ and thus reduces the magnitude of the fine.
 This allows the mechanism to elicit the true profile of tightest evidence, which is useful for the elimination of both nonrefutable and self-refutable lies.
 This crucially depends upon normality, since incentivizing agents to present their tightest evidence would not achieve its goal unless such an article is \emph{available} and \emph{can be} presented.

-Now, we eliminate nonrefutable lies.
-This step involves $\tau ^{2}$ and $ \tau ^{4}$.
-Recall that if $s^{\prime }$ is a nonrefutable lie at $s^{\ast }$ , then some agent must have the evidence to refute $s^{\ast }$ at $s^{\prime }$.
-Since by assumption it is not possible to eliminate $s^{\ast }$ if it is the truth, there is at least one agent who cannot support the claim $ s^{\prime }$ if the true state is $s^{\ast }$.
+Now, we eliminate nonrefutable lies, for instance the lie $s^{h}$ in state $ s^{m}$ in the illustrating example.
+This step involves $\tau ^{2}$ and $\tau ^{4}$.
+Recall that if $s^{\prime }$ is a nonrefutable lie at $s^{\ast }$, then some agent must have the evidence to refute $s^{\ast }$ at $s^{\prime }$ ; for instance, $\left\{ s^{h}\right\} $ refutes $s^{m}$ at $s^{h}$.
+Since by assumption it is not possible to eliminate $s^{\ast }$ if it is the truth, there is at least one agent who cannot support the claim $s^{\prime }$ if the true state is $s^{\ast }$.
 Therefore, if an agent $i$ presents a nonrefutable lie, then he knows that it cannot be supported.
 In the mechanism, this has two effects.
-First, he gets a large fine from $\tau ^{2}$.
+First, he gets a large fine from $\tau ^{2}$ .
 Second, $\tau ^{4}$ is active, so that all agents have a strict incentive to present all their evidence.
 This has the consequence of allowing agent $i$ to evade the fine from $\tau ^{2}$ by switching to the truth (if everyone presents all their evidence, the truth is supported by everyone).

-If we prioritize the first two steps, then agents are restricted to presenting either the truth or self-refutable lies, each of which (from Observation \ref{c_NRL_0}) induce for any other agent an evidence set at least as large as the truth.
+If we prioritize the first two steps, then agents are restricted to presenting either the truth or self-refutable lies, each of which (from Observation \ref{c_NRL_0}) induces for any other agent an evidence set at least as large as the truth.
 In this case, we claim that all agents present their tightest evidence.
 Indeed, if any agent withholds evidence, they fail to support the state claims of all other agents, so that $\tau ^{4}$ is active, and submitting additional evidence is a profitable deviation.
 This step, which involves $\tau ^{2}$, $\tau ^{3}$ and $\tau ^{4}$, uses this fact to deal with self-refutable lies.

-Suppose that an agent $i$ presents a self-refutable lie.
+Finally, suppose that an agent $i$ presents a self-refutable lie, for instance F claims $s^{l}$ in state $s^{m}$.
 Since all evidence is tightest, the transfer $\tau ^{2}$ incentivizes other agents to present state claims that are consistent with agent $i$'s tightest evidence.
 Following this, the cross-check in $\tau ^{3}$ yields a penalty for agent $i$ because a self-refutable lie for agent $i$ is inconsistent with agent $i$'s own tightest evidence.
 This penalty can be avoided by switching to the truth, since all agents are presenting their tightest evidence.
 In summary, in any equilibrium everyone presents the truth with the tightest evidence.
 Hence, implementation obtains.